henningkerstan/byte/README.md

 # byte
-A TypeScript implementation of a byte (octet) allowing easy bit manipulation.
-I developed this mainly for use in my EnOcean-Core library and associated files.
+A TypeScript implementation of a byte (octet) allowing easy bit manipulations.

 ## 1. Description
 This library provides a simple implementation of a byte (aka octet) in a TypeScript class.
+I developed this "library" (which consists of merely one TypeScript class) for two purposes:
+- for use in my EnOcean-Core library and associated files, and
+- to understand, test and streamline my development process.
+Hence: Feel free to use it, if it helps for your project, but do not expect rocket science.

 ## 2. Installation
 This library is available as a Node.js-module.
 You can thus use Node.js' package manager `npm` to install the latest production version from the [npm registry](https://npmjs.com) by executing